Medically reviewed by Drugs.com. Last updated on Mar 5, 2022.

 Uveitis is a form of eye inflammation.
 It affects the middle layer of tissue in the eye wall (uvea).

 Uveitis (u-vee-I-tis) warning signs often come on suddenly and get worse quickly.
 They include eye redness, pain and blurred vision.
-The condition can affect one or both eyes.
-It primarily affects people ages 20 to 50, but it may also affect children.
+The condition can affect one or both eyes, and it can affect people of all ages, even children.

 Possible causes of uveitis are infection, injury, or an autoimmune or inflammatory disease.
 Many times a cause can't be identified.

 Uveitis can be serious, leading to permanent vision loss.
-Early diagnosis and treatment are important to prevent the complications of uveitis.
+Early diagnosis and treatment are important to prevent complications and preserve your vision.

 - Eye redness